 Erin Mewton - Transitional Nurse Practitioner

-Our team is part of many clinical trials aiming to bring the latest and most advanced therapies to our patients.
-To enquire about any of our existing or upcoming trials, please contact our Research Fellow and Clinical Trials Co-ordinator: geoffrey.lee@health.nsw.gov.au and melissa.franklin1@health.nsw.gov.au.
+Clinical trials conducted at our site are part of international multi-centre clinical trials.
+All of the trials are aiming to bring the latest and most advanced therapies to our patients.
+We mainly conduct phase 3 clinical trials as we believe that it is a stage that is most beneficial for our volunteer participants (patients).
+To enquire about any of our existing or upcoming clinical trials, please contact our Clinical Trials Coordinator, Dr Emma Smith, PhD: Emma.Smith2@health.nsw.gov.au

 The purpose of the Royal North Shore Hospital Department of Dermatology Translational Medicine Laboratory is to discover and refine better and accessible therapies through clinically relevant laboratory studies.
 We aim to be the premier laboratory for dermatology translational studies and for dermatological clinician-scientists to work globally.